 Co-operatives can be involved in a variety of social and commercial activities.
 A co-operative may carry out any activity defined within its rules.

 General co-operatives must have at least five active members at all times.
 There is no limit on the maximum number of members a co-operative may have.

 Only members who actively utilise or support the co-operative’s primary activities as required by the co-operative’s rules (ie. active members) are able to vote and are able to retain their membership.
 Go to co-operatives active membership for information on primary activities and active membership.

 NSW Fair Trading

-NSW Fair Trading's Registry Services administers the Co-operatives National Law (NSW) under which NSW co-operatives are registered.
+NSW Fair Trading Registry and Accreditation administers the Co-operatives National Law (NSW) under which NSW co-operatives are registered.